influenzanet/influenzanet.github.io/docs/survey-engine/01-structure.md

 ## Survey Item

-There are two kinds of `Item:`
+An `Item` can be:

-- `SingleItem`, is the logical unit of the survey (usually known as "question").
+- a `SingleItem`, is the logical unit of the survey (usually known as "question").
 It can show text, and/or data collection components with more or less complex layouts.
-- `GroupItem` represents a group of Item(s).
+- a `GroupItem` represents a group of Item(s).

 Some remarks about these elements: